Math Small Groups: Proven Strategies for Equitable, Engaging Instruction

 This norms document can always be edited and updated as the year progresses, but it should continue as a mainstay of small group activities to ensure equity.

-The power of small groups in math education
+The power of math small groups in education

 STAY INFORMED ON THE LATEST IN STEM.
 SUBSCRIBE TODAY!